JetBrains/teamcity-documentation/topics/storing-build-artifacts-in-amazon-s3.md

 12. Click **Save** to save your new storage and return to the list of available storages.

-To choose which storage should be used by a project, click **Make Active** next to a required storage.
+When viewing a list of storages available for a project, click **Make Active** to start using the corresponding storage for all new builds of this project.
 The **has N usages** link allows you to view which builds used this storage to upload their artifacts.

 <img src="dk-s3-makeActive.png" width="706" alt="Make storage active"/>